 7. Add your prospect list

-At this point you can import it from a file, add the prospects manually, or use one of our integrations with the most popular prospecting tools or Google Sheets.
+At this point you can import it from a file, add the prospects manually, or use one of our integrations with the most popular prospecting tools or Google Sheets, or even free tools like Zoho CRM.

 8. Send a test campaign